zkyseu/O2SFormer/README.md

 </details>

 <details>
   <summary>4.
-Compute MACs</summary>
+Compute flops</summary>
-We provide the script to reproduce the macs of our model.
-You can run the code below to compute the macs.
+We provide the script to reproduce the flops of our model.
+You can run the code below to compute the flops.
 We take the O2SFormer with ResNet18 as an example.

 ```sh
 python get_macs.py configs/resnet_18_culane.py --shape 295 820